arnowelzel/lightbox-photoswipe/readme.txt

 = Licensing =

-To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.
+To avoid any confusion: this plugin was published with the agreement of Dmytro Semenov.

 = Notes for developers =